doganozgur/amazon-clone-react/README.md

 Live [demo](https://react-amazon-clon.netlify.app/).

-To run this application in development mode:
+To run this application in development mode run below npm command to install project's dependencies:

 #### `npm install`

+You will then need to provide two environment variables.
+One is `REACT_APP_API_URL` which is Fake Store API products url and the other one is `REACT_APP_FIREBASE_API_KEY` which Firebase Web API Key.

+After providing environment variables you can start the project by running:

 #### `npm start`